 Re-issue - replace the original datasets and its updates up to the date of the issue with the reissued dataset.
 Retention of the old issue should be as specified in the Product Specification.
-The information in clause C-16.2 about the use of New Editions and re-issues for certain coverage data products should be kept in mind.
+The information in clause 13.2 about the use of New Editions and re-issues for certain coverage data products should be kept in mind.
 After a re-issue, subsequent updates may be incorporated from this reissue or from the original data kept continuously updated.